Jonathan Ruhumuliza: Biography

 In 2014, following a report in The Observer on Ruhumuliza, Worcester diocese made a statement saying "No evidence was found of complicity in the Rwandan genocide" when he was first appointed in 2005.

 The Church of England said it was not fully aware of the "disturbing" accusations against Ruhumuliza.
 He was placed on "special leave" by mutual agreement.
 The Church of England said it had launched an investigation but did not publicly announce the results.

 Ibuka, the genocide survivors' association in Rwanda, criticised the Church of England for failing to scrutinise Ruhumuliza's past closely enough.

-In April 2020, Ruhumuliza was appointed Interim NS Assistant Curate (Interim Minister) of Astley, Tyldesley and Mosley Common (Manchester).